 In the meantime, conditions might change, and your mission-critical decisions end up based on stale intel.
 This scenario is the opposite of data-driven decision-making.

 Fortunately, GraphGrid NLP uses continuous processing to turn today’s news into today’s data.
-Continuous processing means GraphGrid CDP automatically ingests new data sources into the graph database and updates your real-time insights based on the new data.
+Continuous processing means GraphGrid automatically ingests new data sources into the graph database and updates your real-time insights based on the new data.
 (Look out for more information on GraphGrid data ingestion in a future article.)

 Another consideration for real-time decision-making – especially when it comes to textual data – is that the information you need most might not be in English.